NOP slide

 In computer security, a NOP slide, NOP sled or NOP ramp is a sequence of NOP (no-operation) instructions meant to "slide" the CPU's instruction execution flow to its final, desired destination whenever the program branches to a memory address anywhere on the slide.
 The technique sees common usage in software exploits, where it is used to direct program execution when a branch instruction target is not known precisely.
 Other notable applications include defensive programming strategies such as EMC-aware programming.

 While a NOP slide will function if it consists of a list of canonical NOP instructions, the presence of such code is suspicious and easy to automatically detect.
 For this reason, practical NOP slides are often composed of non-canonical NOP instructions (such as moving a register to itself or adding zero), or of instructions that affect program state only inconsequentially, which makes them much more difficult to identify.

+Exploit

-A NOP-sled is the oldest and most widely known technique for exploiting stack buffer overflows.
+A NOP slide is the oldest and most widely known technique for exploiting stack buffer overflows.
 It solves the problem of finding the exact address of the buffer by effectively increasing the size of the target area.
 To do this, much larger sections of the stack are corrupted with the no-op machine instruction.
 At the end of the attacker-supplied data, after the no-op instructions, the attacker places an instruction to perform a relative jump to the top of the buffer where the shellcode is located.
-This collection of no-ops is referred to as the "NOP-sled" because if the return address is overwritten with any address within the no-op region of the buffer, the execution will "slide" down the no-ops until it is redirected to the actual malicious code by the jump at the end.
-This technique requires the attacker to guess where on the stack the NOP-sled is instead of the comparatively small shellcode.
+This collection of no-ops is referred to as the "NOP slide" because if the return address is overwritten with any address within the no-op region of the buffer, the execution will "slide" down the no-ops until it is redirected to the actual malicious code by the jump at the end.
+This technique requires the attacker to guess where on the stack the NOP slide is instead of the comparatively small shellcode.

 Because of the popularity of this technique, many vendors of intrusion prevention systems will search for this pattern of no-op machine instructions in an attempt to detect shellcode in use.
-It is important to note that a NOP-sled does not necessarily contain only traditional no-op machine instructions; any instruction that does not corrupt the machine state to a point where the shellcode will not run can be used in place of the hardware assisted no-op.
-As a result, it has become common practice for exploit writers to compose the no-op sled with randomly chosen instructions which will have no real effect on the shellcode execution.
+A NOP slide does not necessarily contain only traditional no-op machine instructions; any instruction that does not corrupt the machine state to a point where the shellcode will not run can be used in place of the hardware assisted no-op.
+As a result, it has become common practice for exploit writers to compose the NOP slide with randomly chosen instructions which will have no real effect on the shellcode execution.